Jasmin1117/AOOPSRS/README.md

 5. **Employee Self-Service Portal:**
 - Description: Provides employees with access to update their personal details, record attendance for each workday, submit requests for leave, and view detailed payslip information.
 Additionally, the portal offers a secure option for employees to change their login passwords.
-- Use Case: Organizes requirements for employee self-service functionalities.
 - Mode of Operation: Includes processes for secure access and management of personal data.
 - User Class: Targets employees for accessing and managing personal information securely.
 - Object Class: Manages employee self-service data and transactions.